Finding and getting hired for freelance writing jobs is tough. Here are a few tips to help you stand out and snag those coveted writing gigs.

 If you’re more of an editorial writer, Twitter is the place to be when it comes to social media platforms.

 Editors are always on Twitter putting out calls for pitches.
-It’s a great place to see what editors are looking for—and pitch relevant story ideas that are sure to get their attention.
+This is your chance to see what editors are really looking for—and pitch relevant story ideas that are sure to get their attention.

 If you know what publications you want to write for, do a quick search to find relevant editors on Twitter—and then follow them to make sure that when they put the call out for writers, you’re in the loop.
 You can also use hashtags like #callforpitches or #pitchparty to see what editors are looking for and use that to guide your pitch strategy.